Tobias Otieno

-Tobias Otieno Omondi (born 25 October 1998) is a Kenyan footballer who plays as a defensive midfielder for South Georgia Tormenta in USL League One.
+Tobias Otieno Omondi (born 25 October 1998) is a Kenyan footballer who plays as a defensive midfielder.

 Career

 Union Omaha

 Otieno joined USL League One side Union Omaha on 14 January 2020 from Kenyan Premier League side Gor Mahia.
 He made his debut on 30 September 2020, starting in a 3–2 win away to Fort Lauderdale CF.

 South Georgia Tormenta

 On 15 February 2022, Otieno signed with USL League One club South Georgia Tormenta.